Find your zen with these meditation and wellbeing apps

 Treat yourself to the gift of calm this Blue Monday with the help of your smartphone…

-The Monday that begins the third week of January is considered by many to be the most depressing day of the year.
+January is considered by many to be the most depressing time of year.
 It’s cold, Christmas feels like a distant memory and everyone is back to their routine as before.
-And with the national lockdown well underway, this year feels like it’s off to a more sombre start than most.
-That’s why it’s ever more vital to look after our mental health.
+Plus, the beginning of 2022 isn’t just about getting fit.
+It’s also about taking care of our mental health.